vaadin-component-factory/vcf-network/README.md

 ## Vaadin Prime

-This component is available in Vaadin Prime subscription.
+This component is available in the Vaadin Prime subscription.
 It is still open source, but you need to have a valid CVAL license in order to use it.
 Read more at: https://vaadin.com/pricing

 ## License